Topics Map > LMS > Canvas

 - In the Points text box, type the highest grade students can receive.

 - In the Assignment Group drop-down list, select the group for the assignment:

 - In the Submission Type drop-down list, select Online:

 - For the Online submission type, select Text Entry in the online entry options.
 Text Entry uses the Rich Content Editor which has Kaltura as a media tool as described in Canvas - Upload and embed a new Kaltura Mediaspace video in a Canvas page.

-- Select the due date and the available from dates.
+- Select the due date and the available from and until dates.

 - Your saved video assignment will now be displayed.

-- To add a rubric, click Add Rubric if needed.
+- To add a rubric, click the +Rubric button if needed.

 - Speedgrader is available to view each student completed video and to add grades and comments.

 - Your students will now be able to select this video assignment to upload their video work.
 If you would like to send instructions to your students to help them submit their assignment please see Canvas - Submitting a Video Assignment Using Kaltura (Student)